csdoracle/Cloud-Security-Day/IDCS100.md

 IDCS is built using API-first approach.
 All the features are accessible through REST API's and are protected by OAuth 2.0 framework.
 Most of the API's need an **OAuth Access Token** in order to be accepted by IDCS.

-In this demo we will explore some of the API's in the reportaire, especially -
+In this demo we will explore some of the API's in the repertoire, especially -

 	1. IDCS Configuration Discovery
 	2. Obtaining and inspecting OAuth token